01-edu/public/subjects/java/piscine/SortArgs/README.md

 Create a file named `SortArgs.java`.

-Write a function `sort` that sorts the given array specified in the parameters and print the sorted array into the standard ouput.
-The elements should be separated by spaces with a new line at the end.
-All the given elements are correct numbers.
+Write a function `sort` that sorts the given array specified in the parameters and prints it to the standard output.
+The elements should be separated by spaces followed by a a new line character.
+All the given elements are valid numbers.

 ### Expected Functions